ryanzomorrodi/socratadata/README.md

 #> Dimension:     XY
 #> Bounding box:  xmin: -87.94011 ymin: 41.64454 xmax: -87.52414 ymax: 42.02304
 #> Geodetic CRS:  WGS 84
-#> ID: igwz-8jzy
-#> Name: Boundaries - Community Areas
-#> Attribution: City of Chicago
-#> Category: Facilities & Geographic Boundaries
-#> Created: 2013-01-07 02:02:50
-#> Data last Updated: 2025-04-22 23:06:37
-#> Metadata last Updated: 2025-04-22 23:06:35
-#> Description: Community area boundaries in Chicago.
-This dataset is in a format
-#> for spatial datasets that is inherently tabular but allows for a map as a
-#> derived view.
-Please click the indicated link below for such a map.
-To export
-#> the data in either tabular or geographic format, please use the Export button
-#> on this dataset.
 #> # A tibble: 77 × 6
 #>                              the_geom area_numbe community area_num_1 shape_area
 #>  *                 <MULTIPOLYGON [°]>      <dbl> <chr>     <chr>           <dbl>